 Days seem to start a bit later in Portugal than in the UK or Central Europe, with most businesses opening between 9:00-10:00.
 Lunch is a leisurely and social affair, served from around 12:30-14:00.
 Interesting, we met two customers in Portugal, and both invited us for lunch before the meeting, which was scheduled for the afternoon.
 This was a first for us anywhere in the world!
 Some shops close in the afternoons, but not as customarily as in neighboring Spain.

-The Portuguese also don’t eat dinner as late as in Spain – restaurants open around 19:30 and seem to be at their busiest around 21:00 – when the Spanish are just starting to go out.
+The Portuguese also don’t eat dinner as late as in Spain.
+Restaurants open around 19:30 and seem to be at their busiest around 21:00 – when the Spanish are just starting to go out.
 Reservations are a must, even in small towns.
 This is a dining out culture, and good restaurants are always full.

 Below is an overview of the best destinations and things to do in Portugal:

 Porto’s Old Town is a UNESCO world heritage site, and it is a pleasant hike up from the river below past Baroque churches and colorful, tiled apartment buildings.
 The interior of the Palacio do Bolsa (Stock Exchange Palace) is said to be breathtaking.
-There’s also a lift that can be ridden across the river for great views of the Ribeira.
+There’s also a lift that can be taken across the river for great views of the Ribeira.